AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Results

 \subsection{Input File Fidelity}

+Having established the aggregate benchmark outcome and generalization to a second physics domain, we now examine the mechanisms underlying these results in detail: how faithfully the agent reproduces expert input structure (Section~\ref{sec:input_fidelity}), the grain-growth kinetics it recovers (Section~\ref{sec:kinetics}), and the activation energy it extracts (Section~\ref{sec:arrhenius}).
+These subsections use a single representative worked example for transparency, complemented by the at-scale statistics that confirm the example generalizes.

-Two human-written baselines are used for complementary purposes throughout this section.
+Two human-written baselines are used for complementary purposes throughout this section, and we keep them clearly separate.
 For structural input file fidelity (this subsection), we compare against an expert-authored reference adapted from the canonical MOOSE grain growth tutorial~\cite{moose_examples} ($44\times44$ mesh, 20 grains) --- the standard community benchmark for evaluating whether an agent reproduces established MOOSE input structure.
 For kinetics and Arrhenius benchmarking (Sections~\ref{sec:kinetics}--\ref{sec:arrhenius}), we use a separately constructed physics-matched reference with identical mesh ($12\times12$, refinement level~3) and grain count ($N_0 = 15$) to the AutoMOOSE runs, enabling a controlled comparison of simulation output.
+The two baselines answer different questions and must not be conflated: the structural comparison asks whether the agent produces a \emph{well-formed, expert-equivalent input file}, while the kinetics comparison asks whether two physics-matched runs produce the \emph{same quantitative output}.
+The kinetics comparison is necessarily physics-matched (identical mesh and grain count) because any difference in those parameters would itself change the kinetics; the structural comparison deliberately is not, because the tutorial reference and the prompt specify different mesh and grain counts by design.

+This raises an important point about what the structural comparison measures.
+Some differences between the agent's file and the tutorial reference arise not from agent error but from the prompt \emph{intentionally} specifying different values --- a $12\times12$ mesh and 15 grains rather than the tutorial's $44\times44$ and 20.
+Counting these prompt-driven differences as fidelity failures would penalize the agent for correctly following the user's instructions.
+We therefore score fidelity only over the parameters the agent is \emph{free to choose}: the set of prompt-specified parameters ($\{$\texttt{nx}, \texttt{ny}, \texttt{xmax}, \texttt{ymax}, \texttt{grain\_num}, \texttt{rand\_seed}, $T$, GB properties, \texttt{end\_time}, \texttt{auto\_direction}$\}$) is excluded from the mismatch count, so a block is judged on whether the agent reproduced the reference's \emph{non-prompt} parameters, not on whether it echoed values the user deliberately changed.
+A block in which the only differences are prompt-driven is therefore classified as an exact match.

 A necessary condition for any agentic simulation framework is that autonomously generated input files are not only syntactically valid but physically correct --- faithfully encoding the user's parameters, boundary conditions, and solver settings without manual intervention.
 To evaluate this, we perform a block-by-block structural comparison at $T = 450$\,K with 15 Voronoi grains, GBEvolution formulation, and a $12\times12$ mesh with uniform refinement level~3.